storelocatorjs/storelocator/docs/available-options.md

 });
 ```

-The array `map.markers.styles` can accept entries for each category to customize markers by category
+The array `map.markers.styles` can accept entries for each category to customize markers by category.

 ```javascript
 new storelocatorjs({